Acuity and Retinal Location Lab Part II

 - to measure and see how acuity deteriorates as the stimulus is moved

 - to develop some understanding of what is an experiment

 - To begin to learn how to design an experiment to answer a question

 - To expand our understanding of Acuity

-- Number of Levels to Test: Same as last time
+- Number of Levels of Critical Feature Size: Same as last time

 - Place your head centered on the screen 24" from the monitor surface.

 - Fixate on the red fixation mark.
 Do not move your eyes from that

 - The stimulus will be presented at the position you chose for this condition.

 - If you see it, press the yes button or the z key.